GishB/GeneralPurposeChatBot/README.md

 -  [ ] Baseline checker for generated text over baclog info.
 First check format, second check special questions retrieval.

 ### Future:
 -  [ ] Async connections to ChromaDB & Redis??
-How to do it with Nginx?
+How to proxy this at Nginx?
 -  [ ] InternetSearchManager (surfing internet if no data available)